 Wilson, Atwood S.(born: 1895 - died: 1967)

-A 1910 graduate of Central High School in Louisville, he graduated magna cum laude from Fisk University in 1915 with a major in science and mathematics.
+A 1910 graduate of Central High School in Louisville, Wilson graduated magna cum laude from Fisk University in 1915 with a major in science and mathematics.
 He went on to earn a B.S. in chemistry in 1920 and a M.S. in education in 1934 from the University of Chicago.
-He first taught at State Street High School, located in the Shake Rag District of Bowling Green, KY, beginning in 1915, then left the school in 1917 to serve as a chemistry researcher in Washington, D. C. at the American University Experiment Station during World War I.
+He first taught in 1915 at State Street High School, located in the Shake Rag District of Bowling Green, KY, then left the school in 1917 to serve as a chemistry researcher in Washington, D. C. at the American University Experiment Station during World War I.

-In 1928, Wilson was named the first principal of Madison Junior High [the school was later named Russell Junior High].
+In 1928, Wilson was named the first principal of Madison Junior High [later named Russell Junior High].
 In 1934, Wilson became principal of Central High School and led the planning and building of the new Central High School, which opened in 1952; it was the first comprehensive high school in Kentucky.
 Wilson was also principal of the Central High Adult Night School, grades 1-12, from which he retired in 1963.

 During his tenure, he also held a number of appointments, including membership on the executive committee of the National Youth Administration in Kentucky.
 In 1944, Wilson was appointed a trustee on the Board of the Louisville Free Public Library, and in 1948 he presented the resolution that abolished segregation at the main library building.
 Wilson was the first African American in the South to be recognized with a citation for his service on a library board.

-Atwood S. Wilson is mentioned in several biographies on the life of Muhammad Ali; Wilson encourage Ali [then known as Cassius Clay] to finish high school, though he was at the bottom of his class.
+Atwood Wilson is mentioned in several biographies on the life of Muhammad Ali; Wilson encouraged Ali [then known as Cassius Clay] to finish high school even though he was at the bottom of his class.
 Wilson was impressed by Ali's dedication and work ethic toward becoming a world boxing champion.